 The presence of termites, pests, or rodents can prove a decisive factor in the success or failure of your home sale.
 Obvious damage stemming from a pest or rodent infestation should be identified and dealt with before you enter the escrow process to avoid any surprises or additional cost.

 The most common areas for rodent infestation are within the unfinished areas of the house, such as your attic or basement.
-If a rodent infestation is found in any portion of your attic, you should strongly consider using professional services like those offered by Attic Construction, which include attic cleaning and decontamination, rodent-proofing, and the installation of new insulation.
+If a rodent infestation is found in any portion of your attic, you should strongly consider using professional services like those offered by Attic Construction, which include attic cleaning and decontamination, rodent-proofing, and and attic insulation installation.

 Asbestos or Other Toxic Substances